 The sun rose, but hid her face behind a thin veil of cloud that refused to budge.
 Still, people waited.
 I suspected that if there was even a hint of a sunbeam, there would be a mad rush to try and get into the cairn chamber, and I did not want to be a part of that.
 The cairn was open, so I asked to go in.

 It was dark and empty, except for one huge spider.
 I shone the light from my phone on the familiar symbols, and relaxed.
 It didn’t matter if the sun entered the chamber or not, or how many people there were waiting outside for something stupendous and glorious to happen; this was where the magic happened, and this was what it was all about, in the dark, on my own, with the symbols and the ancestors.

-Because in ancient days, inevitably a crowd would have gathered to witness rituals and the dawning of the sun.
+Inevitably in ancient times a crowd would have gathered to witness rituals and the dawning of the sun.
 But they would have had a common purpose, a shared goal and belief, and they no doubt understood their place in it all better than us, even if they couldn’t explain the mystery.

 Today’s crowd didn’t have that.
 We were a gathering of individuals, some walking our dogs, some riding our horses, some celebrating our rituals, some curious, even part of a drunken wedding party straight from the reception, stinking of booze and out for a laugh.

 We all came for the same thing, the dawning of the equinox, but we all wanted to experience it in our own way.
 That’s not a bad thing; we should be celebrating our diversity.
 I have probably been quick to say that no one cares any more about our ancient sites, but here I was proved wrong.

 Whatever their motivations, whether it was honouring the ancestors, or mother earth, or just curiosity, people had got out of their beds before the dawn and climbed up a steep hill to be there.
 Nothing else matters but that.